kmorrell27/UpperCrustCatering/themed_menus.md

 Our Station to Station Buffet offer an elegant & relaxing dining experience.
 Perfect for wedding receptions and large gatherings.

 Chafing dishes, sterno, carving station, butane stoves & serving utensils included.
-Station to Station Buffets require service staff.  *Minimum 100 people.*
+Station to Station Buffets require service staff.
+For parties of 100 or more.

 ### Appetizers